sailfishos-ports/sailfish-community-content/README.md

 ## Info

-[OBS](build.merproject.org) is not bulding the rpms coz of warnings but local it works well :)
+[OBS](https://build.merproject.org/package/show/home:Nokius/sailfish-community-content#) is now bulding well :)
+but of course u can build it even local :P